Start with two separate Spotlight deployments.

 - A Spotlight Diagnostic Server can connect to one federation at a time.
 Remove a Spotlight Diagnostic Server from one federation before adding it to a different federation.

-- The Spotlight Diagnostic Servers in the federation cannot be monitoring the same connections.
-Where duplicate connections exist, federation cannot proceed.
+- The Spotlight Diagnostic Servers in a federation cannot monitor the same connections.
+Federation cannot proceed where duplicate connections exist.
 Spotlight will prompt you to delete duplicate connections.